EricZgw/PyramidBox/README.md

 ## TODO
 * Add data-anchor-sampling
-* Try more logical and rigorous data augment
+* Try more logical and rigorous data augmentation
 * Transfer to other backbone networks

 ## Reference